nvictor/design/clustermap/DESIGN.md

 ### Authentication

-Authentication is supported via a local `kubeconfig` file.
-The primary method for local development, the app parses `~/.kube/config` to get the cluster URL, certificate, token, and other settings.
+Authentication is handled via a local `kubeconfig` file.
+The application parses `~/.kube/config` to get the cluster URL, certificate, token, and other settings.

--   **Client Certificates:** Authenticates using the client certificate and key data specified in the `kubeconfig`.
-The implementation uses a simplified keychain-based approach:
-    -   Uses `SecIdentityCreateWithCertificate` to create a `SecIdentity` from certificate data
+-   **Client Certificates:** Authenticates using client certificate and key data from the `kubeconfig`.
+The implementation uses `SecIdentityCreateWithCertificate` to create a `SecIdentity` on-the-fly from certificate data for TLS client authentication.
-    -   Handles keychain access gracefully with error logging
-    -   Supports certificate-based authentication for TLS client authentication
--   **Bearer Tokens:** Supports bearer tokens, including those obtained from `exec` plugins with full environment variable support.
+-   **Bearer Tokens:** Supports static bearer tokens from the `kubeconfig`.
+-   **Exec Plugins:** Provides robust support for `exec` plugins to obtain dynamic credentials.
+    -   **GKE Support:** Includes specific logic to locate and execute the `gke-gcloud-auth-plugin`, searching common installation paths (e.g., Homebrew, Google Cloud SDK) to ensure it works out-of-the-box for most users.
+Provides detailed, user-friendly error messages if the plugin is not found.
+    -   **Environment:** Correctly resolves environment variables specified in the `kubeconfig` for the `exec` command.
+-   **TLS Verification:** A custom `URLSessionDelegate` (`TLSDelegate`) handles TLS validation.
--   **TLS Verification:** Respects the `insecure-skip-tls-verify` flag for clusters with self-signed certificates.
-Includes smart defaults for common development patterns (minikube, localhost, private IPs).
+    -   Respects the `insecure-skip-tls-verify` flag.
+    -   Includes smart defaults to automatically skip verification for common development patterns (minikube, localhost, private IPs).
+    -   Supports custom Certificate Authorities (CAs) for clusters like GKE, using a `SecPolicyCreateBasicX509` policy for reliable validation.

 ### Networking

--   **API Client:** `URLSession` is used for making REST API calls to the Kubernetes server and the Metrics Server.
-A custom `URLSessionDelegate` handles TLS server trust validation and client certificate challenges.
+-   **API Client:** `URLSession` makes REST API calls to the Kubernetes server and the Metrics Server.
+A custom `User-Agent` (`Clustermap/1.0`) is sent with all requests.
+-   **Performance:** Resource fetching is highly concurrent.
+The app uses Swift's modern concurrency features (`async/await` and `withThrowingTaskGroup`) to fetch data for all namespaces in parallel, significantly speeding up load times for large clusters.
--   **Data Parsing:** Swift's `Codable` protocol is used to decode the JSON responses into native Swift objects.
-A YAML parser (`Yams`) is used as a fallback for parsing `kubeconfig` files.
+-   **Data Parsing:** Swift's `Codable` protocol decodes JSON responses into native Swift objects.
+The `Yams` library is used to parse the `kubeconfig` file.

 ## 2. Treemap Data Structure